steveklewis/cog-funcs/what_cogfuncs.md

 Two functions for decision-making -

 1. Between two abstract objects, not people.
 (Introverted Thinking - Ti)
-1. Between a concrete object or person and yourself.
+1. Between a thing, idea or person and yourself.
 (Introverted Feeling - Fi)

 Two functions for attending to the world -